definability/pattern-recognition-server/README.rst

   of images of a digit in pixels,
   ``[height]`` is a basic height (when the vertical is scale ``1``) and ``[N]`` is the total number of digits.
-- Send settings to the server in the format
-  ``[width] [height] [noise] [totalSteps] [shuffle]``, where
+- Send a string with settings to the server in the format ``[width] [height] [noise] [totalSteps] [shuffle]``, where

   - ``[width]`` is an integer from ``1`` to ``100``